Servitudes in Thailand

 In common law terms, servitude is usually described as an "easement".
 For example, if property A has a house located adjacent to property B, however, in order for property B tenants to pass through property A's walkway, a servitude will be needed to grant the right of way.

 The right of servitude basically secures access to the public road.
-A registered right of servitude is an important right in case a plot of land is surrounded by other plots of land and has no direct access to a public road.
-The right of servitude registered over adjoining plots guarantees uninterrupted access to the dominant property.
+A registered right of servitude is an important right in case a plot of land is surrounded by other plots of land and has no direct access to a public road other than passing through a land.
+The right of servitude registered over adjoining plots guarantees an uninterrupted access pathway through the dominant property.

 Servitudes in Thailand Law

-Servitudes can put several kinds of burdens or restrictions on a neighboring property, such as usage of neighboring water well, or defining restrictions on private structures.
-Servitude can decrease the value of the burdened property and increase the value of the benefiting property
+Servitudes can put several kinds of burdens or restrictions on a neighboring property, such as usage of neighboring water wells, or defining restrictions on private structures.
+Servitude can decrease the value of the burdened property and increase the value of the benefiting property.
+This is one of the things to check before purchasing a property.

 How are Servitudes Extinguished?